Minnesota's fraying safety net

 $2 billion in cuts?

 Rep. Jim Abeler, R-Anoka, the new chairman of the Health and Human Services Finance Committee, has set an informal target of trimming at least $1 billion from Minnesota's projected increases in health and human services spending over the next two years.
-Others have said necessary spending reductions may be closer to $2 billion.
+Others have said necessary spending reductions may be closer to $2 billion."People talk about cutting the budget, and maybe that will be true for some programs," Abeler said.
+"But overall, we'll spend more.
+We're just trying to cut back the increase in spending."

 Many groups, fearing unintended damage by legislative cuts in services or payments, are offering their own proposals to reform or reorganize how their programs are delivered and financed.
 A group of seven major health providers and insurers has suggested ways to cut the deficit by $1.8 billion through unspecified cuts in services, raising alcohol and tobacco taxes, finding more federal matching dollars and other changes.
 Other groups will follow soon.